athxrvav/vspace-tinytapeout/docs/info.md

 -->

 ## How it works

-This is the final piece of the puzzle!
-Writing clear documentation ensures that when your chip comes back from the factory, anyone in the world can wire it up and use it.

-You will put this text inside the docs/info.md file in your repository.
-Here is the perfect, professional documentation tailored specifically to your stopwatch logic.

-How it works
 The V-SPACE Demo Hardware Stopwatch is a 1-second interval counter that displays digits from 0 to 9 on a standard 7-segment display.
 The design is broken down into three main hardware modules:

 + The Clock Divider: The Tiny Tapeout board provides a default 10 MHz clock.
 Our Verilog code uses a 24-bit register to count exactly 9,999,999 clock cycles, generating a single 1 Hz pulse (one pulse per second).